Colin Teague

 He is most associated with Doctor Who, being the first person to have directed for the main series and both of its spin-offs, Torchwood and the pilot episode of The Sarah Jane Adventures.
-Due to a fall he took down some stairs in 2007, he was known on the Doctor Who set as "Tumblin' Teague".
 In 2009 and 2011, Teague was BAFTA Award-nominated for Being Human.
 In 2011, he directed Frankenstein's Wedding, broadcast live from Leeds on BBC3, and Shirley, a biopic on the singer Shirley Bassey which won a Cymru Bafta for Best Single Drama.
 In 2012, he directed The Town, a three-part drama for ITV.
-In 2013, he directed The White Queen for BBC/Starz, which gained three Golden Globe Award nominations.
+In 2013, he directed The White Queen for BBC/Starz, which was nominated for three Golden Globe Awards.